TomConlin/StarBash/README.md

 Well they are gone bye-bye now.

 ### cluster
-It would be nice if all these these bright pixels were split into their own clusters...
+It would be nice if all these these bright pixels were split into their own clusters of contigious locations...

 Simple flood filling is an easy way to find adjecent pixels.